POS System Credit Card Processing: Without vs. Built-In

 1. Fees

-Compare processing rates, transaction fees, and monthly fees (if there is one) between options.
+Compare point-of-sale payment processing rates, transaction fees, and monthly fees (if there is one) between options.
 On average, for in-person, card-present transactions, rates average 1.5% to 3.5% of the transaction value, plus a per-transaction fee averaging 9 to 30 cents.

 For a large-volume processor, just a 0.1% difference can equate to a big boost in profitability.
-Therefore, compare quotes from 3-5 processors, before you consider narrowing your list.
+Therefore, compare quotes from 3-5 processors before you consider narrowing your list.

 2. Features